micmejia/bible-dump/NKJV/Matthew/Matt 15.md

 For God commanded, saying, 'Honor your father and your mother'; and, 'He who curses father or mother, let him be put to death.'

 ###### 5
-But you say, 'Whoever says to his father or mother, "Whatever profit you might have received from me _is_ a gift _to God_"--
+But you say, 'Whoever says to his father or mother, "Whatever profit you might have received from me is a gift to God"--

 ###### 6
 then he need not honor his father or mother.'
 Thus you have made the commandment of God of no effect by your tradition.